tbhb/typing-graph/README.md

 All type representations inherit from `TypeNode`, which provides:

-- `source`: Optional source location where the type was defined
+- `source`: Optional source location where the code defines the type
 - `metadata`: Tuple of metadata from `Annotated` wrappers (when hoisted)
 - `qualifiers`: Set of type qualifiers (`ClassVar`, `Final`, etc.)
 - `children()`: Method returning child nodes for graph traversal